mspncp/gosu-wiki/To Do.md

   * Add "Feature Pack" to requirements for MSVC
   * Add a note: FreeImage 3.9.3-3 is not good enough
   * Mention Panda Canvas as a good educational application of Gosu
+  * Check if this makes enum docs easier in Ruby: https://github.com/karlin/enumeration